 It’s also vital for an athlete to use some sort of training log or diary.
 A training log can be used to look back on and see what worked or didn’t and to understand possible causes for injuries.

-To maintain balance, it’s key to monitor Training Load and Recovery Pro to see if your training has the right balance of hard efforts and rest days.
+To maintain balance, it’s key to monitor your training load and recovery status to see if your training has the right balance of hard efforts and rest days.

 Besides improving form and efficiency, what other intangibles does a coach provide?